2024 Solar Incentives Guide for Jefferson, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are intended to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
-Various types of incentives, like cash back, discounts or monthly utility bill credits, might be available to you.
-Some incentives may be offered by the Ohio government, by your utility company or by county or municipality, while others are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+Different types of incentives, such as cash back, discounts or monthly utility bill credits, might be available to you.
+Some incentives may be offered by the state of Ohio, by your utility company or by county or municipality, while other incentives are federal.
+Types of solar incentives might include:

-• Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a specific (generally small) amount of electricity qualify for SRECs or other performance-based incentives.
-SRECs and performance-based incentives in general are typically provided at the state level.
+• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity can qualify for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
 You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

-• Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you have in place a net metering agreement with your Jefferson utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.
+• Net Metering: Net metering factors in once your solar system is up and running.
+If you have a net metering agreement with your Jefferson utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some places, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.

 Best Solar Financing